 With plenty of comfy bean bags, chairs, and floor seating in the immersive space, the exhibit won’t tire little ones out the way a traditional museum might.
 Get tickets here while you can!

-The giant pandas may be gone, but plenty of other incredible animals await!
+As we wait for the giant pandas to acclimate to their new environment, plenty of other incredible animals await at the zoo!
 Always free of charge, the Smithsonian National Zoo is a great place to take kids of all ages.
 Today, the 163-acre park in Northwest D.C. contains nearly 1,800 animals.
 From big cats to reptiles and amphibians, there are so many amazing species to discover.

 The International Spy Museum is definitely a fun one to add to your list of the best things to do with kids this winter in D.C..
 Kids can test their spy skills through an interactive “undercover mission,” examine hundreds of inventions created to steal secrets, try their hand at code-cracking and much more!
 The museum is located at 700 L’Enfant Plaza SW, and those 6 and under get in for free.